ibm-cloud-docs/power-iaas/modifying-instance.md

 ## Adding or removing a public network
 {: #adding-removing-network}

 [{{site.data.keyword.off-prem}}]{: tag-blue}

-You can remove or add a public network by clicking the **Public networks** toggle in **Virtual server instances**.
+Public networks are not supported in all the IBM data center locations.
+If your VSI is in a location that supports public networks, you can set **Public networks** to **On** or **Off** in the virtual server instances page.
 When you toggle a public network off and then on, the {{site.data.keyword.powerSys_notm}} user interface regenerates new internal and external IP addresses.
 You need to check the {{site.data.keyword.powerSys_notm}} user interface for the new internal IP address (that maps to the external IP address).
 You must add a network interface controller (NIC) and point it to the new internal IP address.
 For information about how to add or remove an interface, see [How to add or remove a network interface from an AIX virtual machine (VM)](/docs/power-iaas?topic=power-iaas-managing-network-interface) or [How to add or remove a network interface from an IBM i virtual machine (VM)](/docs/power-iaas?topic=power-iaas-managing-network-interface-ibmi).

 You cannot toggle a public network off if there are no other defined networks.
 {: note}